sap-tutorials/Tutorials/tutorials/irpa-recorder-s4hana-cloudapplications-create/irpa-recorder-s4hana-cloudapplications-create.md

 !![Overview Automation](irpa-overviewAutomation.png)

->**Note**: As per your requirement, you can even record  the Step 1 : Open Manage Purchase Orders Application
+> As per your requirement, you can even record  the Step 1 : Open Manage Purchase Orders Application

 [VALIDATE_2]
 [ACCORDION-END]